 Financial Aid Information for Non-California Residents

-It is important that non-California residents arrive at UC Davis with sufficient funds to cover tuition and fees, as well as expenses such as room and board, books and supplies, personal expenses and transportation.
-Please visit our Undergraduate Cost of Attendance webpage for current figures.
+It is important that non-California residents arrive at UC Davis with sufficient funds to cover tuition and fees, as well as expenses such as housing and food, books and supplies, personal expenses, and transportation.
+Please visit Undergraduate Cost of Attendance for current figures.
 It is critical that students have the funds necessary for every year that they attend UC Davis.
 Non-California residents are eligible for federal financial aid based on their Free Application for Federal Student Aid (FAFSA), but state and university need-based funding is not available.
 To help non-California families meet this funding requirement, we have provided a list of possible financial resources below: